RetroMusicPlayer/RetroMusicPlayer/README.md

 -  Browse and play your music by songs, albums, artists, playlists and genre
 -  Smart Auto Playlists - Recently played, most played and history
--  Build your own playlist on the go
+-  Build your playlist on the go

 We are trying our best to bring you the best user experience.
-The app is regulary being updated for bug fixes and new features.
+The app is regularly being updated for bug fixes and new features.

 ### ❓ FAQ
 Please read the FAQ [here](https://github.com/h4h13/RetroMusicPlayer/blob/dev/FAQ.md)